 The Capitol Flag Program began in 1937 when a Member of Congress requested a flag that had flown over the Capitol.

-Federal law relating to display and associated questions for flying United States Flag: CRS Report
+For federal law relating to display and associated questions for flying the United States Flag, please read the CRS Report.

 Resources for Congressional Staff

 The following resources are for congressional staff use only: